Introduction and who we are

 How we inform you

 Eastlight are required to provide certain information in order to make the processing of Personal Data fair, lawful and transparent.
 We provide this information under a ‘layered approach’ to ensure that we provide you with all the information you require.
-This is achieved through the following documents:
+This is achieved through providing a data protection statement at the point of data collection.
+This informs you of who we are, briefly explains why we are collecting the information, and refers this Privacy Statement.
+Where we update this statement, we will endeavour to bring this to your attention through a range of measures, including prominently displaying it on our website or customer portal, within e-newsletters, and within other communications from us.

-On occasions we would like to contact our residents to see if they would like to take part in the stories that we tell to help promote the work that we do in your community and to share things that we feel may be of interest to our residents.
+On occasion, we like to contact our residents to see if they would like to take part in the stories that we tell to help promote the work that we do in your community, and to share things that we feel may be of interest to you and others.
 We may use information such as your age, length of tenancy, age of property, type of property or adaptations made to determine whether you may be suitable to contact.
-There is no obligation to take part and we would not use or publish information relating to you without your consent or what you have not approved for us.
+There is no obligation to take part and we would not use or publish information relating to you without your consent.

-Where such behaviour is witnessed or reported to us, we are obliged to take action to protect the welfare of our employees and representatives, to ensure a safe working environment free from such risks or harassment and the tenant is appropriately supported and encouraged to change their behaviour.
-This may involve placing the individual under a period of monitoring and stipulating 2-person visits only for purposes of repairs, restricting access to a name contact point, restricting access to the office environment and undertaking investigations.
-Where the risk(s) faced are sufficiently serious this may warrant notification to the police and other relevant authorities.
+Where such behaviour is witnessed or reported to us, we are obliged to take action to protect the welfare of our employees and representatives, to ensure a safe working environment free from such risks or harassment.
+We also want to ensure the resident is appropriately supported and encouraged to change their behaviour.
+This may involve placing the individual under a period of monitoring, and stipulating two-person visits for the purpose of carrying out repairs.
+We may also restrict their access to one named contact point, to the office environment and for undertaking investigations.
+Where the risk(s) faced are sufficiently serious, this may warrant notification to the police and other relevant authorities.

-The deployment of this measure is strictly governed and managed according to our policy to ensure that this process is fair, transparent, compliant with lawful requirements and that privacy concerns are addressed and safeguarded appropriately.
+The deployment of this measure is strictly governed and managed according to our Privacy Statement to ensure that this process is fair, transparent, compliant with lawful requirements and that privacy concerns are addressed and safeguarded appropriately.

 How will we use your personal data? (legal basis processing)